-In relation to cyber matters, the procedure to request judicial assistance in Cameroon is that which is prescribed under the 2010 Cyber law.
-The official channel to send and receive request for assistance is through the Ministry of External Relations.
-It must go through diplomatic channels [27].
-All enforcement documents must go through same channel [28].
+In relation to cyber matters, the procedure to request judicial assistance in Cameroon is prescribed under the 2010 Cyber law.
+The Ministry of External Relations is the official channel through which to send and receive requests for mutual assistance [27].
+All requests and enforcement documents must go through diplomatic channels [28].

-The procedure when Cameroon is the requesting state demands that the State Counsel or Examining magistrate should draft and send the request to the Procureur General who forwards same to the Minister of Justice.
-Through the service of international cooperation, the Minister of Justice will forward the request to the Ministry of External Relations for onward transmission to the requested state.
-On the other hand, when Cameroon is the requested state, the request is sent through the Ministry of External Relations to the Minister of Justice who happens to be the central authority [29].
-He ensures that all conditions have been met and such request is in compliance with the Cameroonian law before proceeding to execution [30].
+The procedure when Cameroon is the requesting state demands that the State Counsel or Examining magistrate draft and send the request to the Procureur General, who forwards the same to the Minister of Justice.
+Through the Ministry's international cooperation services, the Minister of Justice will forward the request to the Ministry of External Relations for onward transmission to the requested state.
+On the other hand, when Cameroon is the requested state, the request is sent through the Ministry of External Relations to the Minister of Justice, who is the central authority [29].
+He ensures that all conditions have been met and that such request complies with Cameroonian law before proceeding to execution [30].
 However, a request for judicial assistance may be sent directly to the appropriate authority in cases of emergency [31].

-When it is an emergency request, it is sent directly to a competent Examining Magistrate who immediately transmits it to the State Counsel for an opinion [32].
-This is largely because the execution of the request rest in the hands of the State Counsel [33].
+When an emergency request is made, it is sent directly to a competent Examining Magistrate, who immediately transmits it to the State Counsel for an opinion [32].
+This is mainly because the execution of the request rests in the hands of the State Counsel [33].
 The request can also be executed by a judicial police officer or agents requested for this purpose by the State Counsel.
-Formerly, the procedure to execute a request from a foreign jurisdiction are those provided by the 2010 Cyber Law [34] and the Criminal Procedure Code.
-In case the request provides for specific procedure to be observed, such procedure will be observed if it does not violate the rights of the parties or the provisions of the Cameroon Procedure Code [35].
-If the specific procedures cannot be observed, the Cameroonian authority shall immediately inform authorities of the requesting State of such impossibilities and specify the conditions in which the request may be enforced [36].
+In relation to cybercrimes, the formal procedures to execute a request from a foreign jurisdiction are those provided by the 2010 Cyber Law [34] and the Criminal Procedure Code.
+Suppose the request provides for a specific procedure to be observed, such procedure will be followed if it does not violate the parties' rights or the provisions of the Cameroon Criminal Procedure Code [35].
+Assuming it is impossible to follow the prescribed procedure, the Cameroonian authority shall immediately inform authorities of the requesting State of such impossibilities and specify the conditions in which the request may be enforced [36].

-In case a State Counsel receives a direct request that is above his capacity to enforce, he shall forward it to the Procureur General.
-This is done in cases where the request can breach public policy, order or affect the essential interest of the nation.
-The Procureur General will then send the request to the Minister of justice who holds the power under Section 94 (1) of the Cyber Law to inform the requesting authority of the impossibility to wholly or partly accede to the request and enforcement shall be blocked.
+If a State Counsel receives a direct request above his capacity to enforce, he shall forward it to the Procureur General.
+This is done in cases where the request can breach public order or policy or affect the essential interest of the nation.
+The Procureur General will then send the request to the Minister of Justice, who holds the power under Section 94 (1) of the Cyber Law, to inform the requesting authority of the impossibility to wholly or partly accede to the request, and enforcement shall be blocked.